efritz09/go-caltrain/README.md

 # Testing and linting
 `golangci-lint run ./...`

 `go test ./... -race -cover -count=1 -coverprofile=c.out`

 # TODOs:
-Add holiday parsing
-- Best option would be if the weekday is today, and the day is a holiday, return the holiday schedule

 Add travisCI or some other CI tool

 # Future Work